 In addition, meteorology students can get a wealth of opportunity and meteorology internships with:

-Students carry out their research on field trips to the National Weather Service, measuring marine meteorology on ships along the coast and monitoring air pollution with our campus-monitoring network.
+Students carry out their research on field trips to the National Weather Service in Melbourne, measuring marine meteorology on ships along the coast and monitoring air pollution with our campus-monitoring network.

-The Occupational Outlook Handbook published by the United States Department of Labor, Bureau of Labor Statistics, provides detailed information about hundreds of occupations, including entry-level education, overall working environment and employment prospects.
-Check the handbook for information and the outlook for meteorology careers.
+The Occupational Outlook Handbook published by the US Department of Labor’s Bureau of Labor Statistics, provides detailed information about hundreds of occupations, including entry-level education, overall working environment and employment prospects.

 Meteorology careers are truly global.
 The World Meteorological Organization is a specialized agency of the United Nations, has 183 member states, each of which has national meteorological or hydrometeorological services.
 And, of course, each of these involves meteorology careers.

-For Florida Tech graduates, the forecast calls for successful career options such as:
+Career options include such jobs as weather forecaster, climate scientist, geoscientist, or astronomer.
+For Florida Tech graduates, the forecast calls for successful career options with jobs such as:

-Meteorology jobs await Florida Tech graduates immediately after receiving their degree, or for those so inclined, entrance into a graduate studies program.
-In fact, 20 percent of meteorology degree graduates go directly to graduate school at Florida Tech or other schools such as:
+Meteorology jobs often await Florida Tech graduates immediately after receiving their degree, while others enter a graduate studies program.
+In fact, 20% of meteorology degree graduates go directly to graduate school at Florida Tech or at other prestigious universities such as: